 Reviewers love the Escalade’s ample power.
 Some appreciate the sound of the muscular V8, but others wish it was a bit quieter.
 Though the automatic transmission features manual shift buttons, it’s important to remember that these help the Escalade tow, rather than give it any semblance of sportiness.

 - "Available in regular length or superlong ESV, the Escalade packs a strong V-8 that sounds delightful.” -- Car and Driver

 - "On the road, the … Cadillac Escalade delivers swift acceleration at all speeds thanks to its big 403-hp V8.” -- Edmunds

 - "Escalade's V8 is subdued at highway speeds, but roars loudly during rapid acceleration.
 Its exhaust note is nearly always heard.” -- Consumer Guide

 Handling and Braking

-For such a large, truck-based SUV, reviewers say the Cadillac Escalade handles well.
-The ride is enhanced by an optional road-sensing suspension called Magnetic Ride Control, which uses a computer to give real-time dampening of bumps and ruts to create a smooth ride.
+For such a large, truck-based SUV, reviewers say the 2012 Cadillac Escalade handles well.
+The ride is enhanced by an optional road-sensing suspension called Magnetic Ride Control, which uses a computer to provide real-time dampening of bumps and ruts to create a smooth ride.
 Though the base Escalade is rear-wheel drive, all-wheel drive models are available.
 Reviewers agree that all-wheel drive increases the Escalade's handling abilities, and that the extra-long wheelbase of the ESV makes for an even smoother ride.
 The Escalade offers plenty of braking power for secure and controlled stops, which is great for an SUV that weighs almost three tons.